 NGK say: A traditional IX iridium plug such as NGK ZFR6FIX-11 has an iridium Centre Electrode, however the ground electrode is a traditional nickel construction.
 Therefore, the ground electrode will wear out first.
 NGK gives them a life expectancy of 40-50k miles.
 But they have to temper their projections as driving conditions and motor modifications differ.
 Typically we have found you can expect 60,000 to 80,000 miles on an unaltered motor.

-All the above codes were cleared the next day (in 2011) and the engine has since behaved faultlessly, with no further codes
+All the above codes were cleared the next day and there have been no further codes

 Check and top-up - Engine Oil; Brake Fluid; Coolant; Screenwash.
 Visual check of whole vehicle; Checklist to Customer.